Research funding strategy of the ME/CFS Research Foundation

 Research Funding Strategy – phase 3: As soon as sustainable public funding for the above-mentioned important structures and projects is ensured, we will open our funding to other projects as well.
 We currently assume that these framework conditions will be clearer by mid-2024.
 Our funding strategy will be adapted accordingly to the current political framework conditions at federal and state level.

-We aim to present our project funding in May 2024 at the next ME/CFS specialist conference and the public format of the event, and to accept funding applications from mid-2024.
+We aim to present our project funding from mid-2024 and accept funding applications from then on.
 Along the way, we will continue to expand our collaboration with other foundations and initiatives in the field of ME/CFS research funding.

 Research Funding Strategy – phase 4: As soon as phases 1 to 3 have been successfully completed and initial experience has been gained and the structures and processes for funding ME/CFS research projects in Germany have been established, the ME/CFS Research Foundation will also turn its attention to funding international research projects.
 Our long-term goal is to support the development and expansion of European ME/CFS research through international fundraising.